Optimizing Your Indoor Air: Air Purifier Maintenance

 Can I vacuum the filters of my air purifier?

 We recommend you gently vacuum your Levoit filters.
-Refer to the user manual to learn how to properly clean and replace the filters
+Refer to the user manual to learn how to properly clean and replace the filters.

 Should I run my air purifier continuously or only when needed?

 It is recommended to run your air purifier continuously for optimal air purification and to maintain clean air quality.
-Running the air purifier non-stop ensures consistent filtration and effectively helps remove airborne pollutants, allergens, and odors.
+Running the air purifier non-stop ensures consistent filtration and effectively helps remove airborne pollutants and odors.
 However, some air purifiers have adjustable fan speeds or timers that allow you to customize the operation according to your preferences and needs.

-Can air purifiers help with pet allergies?
+Can air purifiers help with pet fur and dander?

 Important Note